🌸 MAKE THIS A SUMMER OF SELF-LOVE → GET THE BUCKET LIST 💛

 Through this process, many people discover:

-If you are new to this practice, you may find it helpful to begin with How to Do Shadow Work to Heal Your Inner Self, which explains the foundations of shadow work and how to approach it safely.
+If you're new to this practice, you may find it helpful to begin with How to Do Shadow Work to Heal Your Inner Self, which explains the foundations of shadow work and how to approach it safely.

-Over time, these questions help us develop a deeper relationship with ourselves.
-They allow us to see not only our pain, but also our resilience, wisdom, and emotional depth.
+Over time, shadow work questions help you build a deeper relationship with yourself.
+They allow you to see not only your pain and struggles, but also your resilience, wisdom, strengths, and capacity for healing.

 🕯️ How to Use These Shadow Work Questions